dzackgarza/Notes/Class_Notes/Linear Algebra/Chapter 5.md

 Gram-Schmidt is often computed to find an orthonormal basis for, say, the range of some matrix $A$.
 With a small modification to this algorithm, we can write $A = QR$ where $R$ is upper triangular and $Q$ has orthogonal columns.

 Why is this useful?
 One reason is that as long as $A$ has orthogonal columns, then it is full rank and thus invertible.
 But since $A = QR$ and $\det A = \det QR = \det Q \det R \neq 0$, both $Q$ and $R$ are nonsingular as well, and rather easy to invert.

+This also allows for a particularly simple solution